benswift/benswift.github.io/_posts/2021-11-11-the-role-and-value-of-cybernetics-today.md

   themselves (and therefore contributing positively to the amount of good vibes in the room) depends on all sorts of things.
 But, in a real sense, the creation of **good vibes** in the room is the goal of the live coder---or at least it's _my_ goal when I perform in this situtation.
+So I (like any performer) feed off the good vibes, replenishing (to some extent) my brain juice.

 It's a bit clearer to see in a picture: